 The growth and development of maize are influenced due to varietal performance of different maize cultivars and management practices.
 It may also be influenced by inbred and hybrid varieties.
 Experimental results are available from home and abroad to reveal that maize cultivars with high yield potential may influence growth and yield to a great extent.
 Relevant reviews on the above aspects have been presented and discussed in this chapter.

-2.1 Review on morphological attributes of maize variety
+2.1 Morphological attributes

 2.1.1 Plant height